I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

 The Service Aggregator Layer is designed so that new external services can be easily integrated by developers, following the framework’s structure and conventions.

-## Service Structure
+## Adding a new Service

 Services are situated in the `services` folder at the root of the application.
 They are grouped by their core functionality.
-At the moment there are services of types `reconciliator` and `extender`.
-Each service is composed of three components:
+At the moment there are services of types `reconciliator`, `extender` and `modifier`.
+Each service is constitued by three components:

 ```jsx title="Service structure"
 📦serviceId